 Since you use your hands almost constantly, you’ll probably notice right away if you start experiencing symptoms of a hand injury.
 However, determining what caused your injury — and whether you should go to the doctor for an exam — isn’t always so obvious.

 Our team at Upper Extremity Specialists, of Ortho 1 Medical Group, know just how much a hand injury can affect your quality of life, and we’re here to help.
-Kristopher Downing, MD, specializes in hand injuries and rehabilitation.
+Kristopher Downing, MD, & James Andry, MD specialize in hand injuries and rehabilitation.

 Look for these five signs that your hand injury might be serious, and find out what to do next.